OussamaOuakrim/House-4U-web-app/README.md

 # HOUSE4U
-This is a java web application for renting/buying appartments/houses
+This is a java web application for renting/buying appartments/houses.
+!!!!!!!!
+This project was pushed based on Scrum method, so please check the branches. !!!!!!!!!!!

 ![WhatsApp Image 2022-05-22 at 16 28 58 (1)](https://user-images.githubusercontent.com/83608212/169703234-bf88182c-fcad-4c13-8f43-c17d9f177f8e.jpeg)